neortls007idev/Aegis-A-UE-GUI-Toolbelt-for-UE-CLI/docs/architecture.md

 4. Persist any settings via `settings.py` or `profile.py` and follow existing theming and layout conventions.

+## Tests & Automation

+The Tests tab provides helpers for Gauntlet and BuildGraph workflows.
+The Gauntlet runner assembles `RunUAT Gauntlet` commands with CSV profiler and Unreal Insights capture, optional device selectors, and auto-detected engine paths.
+The BuildGraph runner executes XML presets for deterministic packaging flows such as Windows clients, Android AAB/OBB builds, and tools bundles.
+See `test_automation.md` for the full design.

 This separation ensures one‑click actions with accurate previews, guardrails, and self‑service logs while keeping the codebase straightforward to grow.